ankita-cmu/cmustudent-repository/README.md

 ### Week 3 Assignment 3 & 4: Critique by Design

 This assignment was pretty interesting as well as engaging.
 I learnt a lot about critiques and story telling.
 The data visualization that I worked on was part of an article published by sports channel ESPNCricinfo.
 The link to the article is [here](https://www.espncricinfo.com/story/_/id/27143430/kane-williamson-hand-steadies-new-zealand-ship).
 I decided to pick this topic because Cricket has been an important sport in my life.
 I have grown watching cricket at home since my chilhood.
 ESPNCricinfo is a source we all trust for any news / updates related to cricket.
 I decided to complete the entire homework using Balsamiq wireframe.
 Balsamiq was a great opportunity to learn a new wireframing tool.This was my first time working with a wireframing tool.
-After creating my solution in Balsamic, I shared an exported copy of wireframe to couple of my fellow classmates to receive their feedback on my work.
-I have attached the feedback at later part of the page. following the steps as mentioned below to work on this project:
+After creating my solution in Balsamiq, I shared an exported copy of wireframe to couple of my fellow classmates to receive their feedback on my work.
+I have attached the feedback at later part of the page.
+I followed the steps as mentioned below to work on this project:

  *  Searched for a visual that interests me but could use some rework.